bezilule/terraform-beginner-bootcamp-2023/README.md

 ### Working Env Vars

-We can list out all Evnironment Variables (Env Vars) using the `env`
+We can list out all Environment Variables (Env Vars) using the `env`

 We can filter specific env vars using grep eg. `env | grep AWS_`

 #### Setting and Unsetting Env Vars

-In the terminal we can set using export `export HELLO=world`
+In the terminal, we can set using export `export HELLO=world`

-In the terrminal we can unset using `unset HELLO`
+In the terminal, we can unset using `unset HELLO`

-We can set an env var temporarly whe just running a command
+We can set an env var temporarily when we running a command

 ```sh
 HELLO=`world` ./bin/print_message